micahg/hdhrlive/README.md

 made against v17 (Krypton) so anything earlier wont work.

-To setup Kodi, point the simple IPTV plugin at http://localhost:3000/channels.m3u and you should be all set.
+To setup Kodi, point the simple IPTV plugin at http://localhost:3000/channels.m3u (or whatever IP the server runs on) and you should be all set.

 ## Status